noironetworks/cko/docs/user-guide/cno-additional-interfaces.md

     ]
 }
 ```
-Once NAD is created Network Operator creates Bridge Domain / Endpoint Group in Cisco ACI for the VLAN specified in the NetworkAttachmentDefinition.
+Once NAD is created, Network Operator creates Bridge Domain / Endpoint Group in Cisco ACI for the VLAN specified in the NetworkAttachmentDefinition.
 Name of EPG is partially hardcoded:
 `secondary-vlan-<vlanID>`.
 Name of BD is partially hardcoded: `secondary-bd-vlan-<vlanID>`

+VLAN ID can be specified in the raw SR-IOV config in the NAD (.spec.config.plugins[?(@.type=="sriov")]["vlan"]) - this will result in assignment VLAN directly to the VF.
+Encapsulation in the VLAN will be offloaded to the NIC card.

 | ![](diagrams/quick-start-epg-603.png)
 |:--:|